ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     ![Define a record](/learn/images/integration-tutorials/sending-a-message-to-a-service/define_record.gif)

-    The generated record type is as follows.
+    The generated record type will be as follows.

     ```ballerina
     type Doctor record {|